UiPath/Community.Activities/Google Spreadsheet/README.md

     a) Authentication

     - To use this app scope you'll need a google service account, an encryption key and a password to encrypt that key.

     b) Spreadsheet calls

     - To make requests to a Google Spreadsheet you'll need to specify the SpreadsheetId

 2. Read Range

-    - needs to have specified: Sheet, Range and optional IncludeHeaders
+    - Needs to have specified: Sheet, Range and optional IncludeHeaders
-    - the output of this will be a DataTable object (Result property)
+    - The output of this will be a DataTable object (Result property)
-    - if you don't specify the Sheet, it'll use the default sheet of the Google Spreadsheet
+    - If you don't specify the Sheet, it'll use the default sheet of the Google Spreadsheet

 3. Write Range

-    - needs to have specified: Sheet, Range, StartingCell and optional IncludeHeaders
+    - Needs to have specified: Sheet, Range, StartingCell and optional IncludeHeaders

 Note: both read range and write should be very similar in usage as the ones from the excel package.